thanhmiyata/luan-van-tot-nghiep/complete_paper_combined.md

 | Our 4-step system | 74.0 | 82.0 | Reduced multi-agent |
 | Our 6-step system | 78.0 | 86.0 | Multi-agent + single-pass refinement |

-*Table Z: Comparison with representative baselines (mock values for our systems).*
+*Table Z: Comparison with representative baselines.*

 ### 4.2 Analysis of Results